 *You can quit by double-tapping the home button, scrolling to the app if needed, and swiping upwards over the app page to remove it from active apps.

-If these solutions do not work or you continue to receive an error, please fill out a ticket and we’ll be more than happy to assist!
+If these solutions do not work or you continue to receive an error, go to Questions and Feedback and open a ticket.
+We’re happy to help.

 Known conflicts ↑ Back to top